What You Need to Know About Structural Metal Fabricator or Fitter

 - Forging Machine Setters, Operators, and Tenders, Metal and Plastic

-Those who work as a Structural Metal Fabricator or Fitter sometimes switch careers to one of these choices:
+Career changers with experience as a Structural Metal Fabricator or Fitter sometimes find work in one of the following fields:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain